Peoplecreai/People-Virtual-Agent/README.md

 python main.py
 ```

-The requirements file installs the modern `google-genai` SDK, which this bot
-uses to call Gemini models.

-Expose the `/` route via a tunnel (e.g. `ngrok`) and configure the resulting URL
-as the Slack event request URL.
+Expose the `/` route via a tunnel (e.g. `ngrok`) and configure the resulting URL as the Slack event request URL.

 ## Deployment

 The application is designed to be deployed to Cloud Run.
-Environment variables
-for `SLACK_BOT_TOKEN`, `SLACK_SIGNING_SECRET` and `GEMINI_API_KEY` must be
+Environment variables for `SLACK_BOT_TOKEN` and `SLACK_SIGNING_SECRET` must be provided.
-provided.
 The service will fail to start if any of these variables are missing.

-The bot uses the `gemini-2.5-flash` model by default.
-You can change this by
-editing the `MODEL` constant in `main.py`.

 The `/healthz` route can be used for basic health checks and simply returns `OK`.

-The bot responds to direct messages and mentions.
-Incoming events are acknowledged
-immediately before calling Gemini to avoid Slack timeouts.